Khoaph1709/Stock-Analysis-Using-Python/README.md

 ## Contact

-For any questions or feedback, please contact [Your Name/Email/GitHub Profile].
+For any questions or feedback, please contact khoa555.rubik@gmail.com.